oliddha12/MMHO-algorithm/README.md

 # MMHO-algorithm
-A MHHO algorithm for path planning
+An MHHO algorithm for path planning